 What’s been involved and what have I learned?

 None of this comes without problems.
 How you handle them is what matters.
 After all, problems are opportunities in disguise – a chance to make it better.
 Taking the scenario described above, how would you manage crowd control?
-Timed tickets might a solution.
-Though the event itself would be free, we could set up timed tickets with, say 150 free tickets available at 7pm, a further 150 at 7.30pm, 150 more at 8pm and so on, with one point of access monitored by voluntary stewards who have received a full health and safety briefing and where there are also a couple of first aiders.
-More stewards, or ‘guides’, would be placed within the park with torches ready to greet groups and lead them along the journey through the park, made unfamiliar with underlit trees and pop-up performances like poetry readings and ambient music.
-By 9pm you could close the event and start unpacking, having enabled up to 700 people to experience something magical.
+Would you have one point of access or several?
+How many stewards, or ‘guides’, would be placed within the park?
 Where would you get power from?
-We might hire a portable generator or use sturdy cabling from an existing site with power and invest in making the cabling safe.
-Of course you would need a lot of stewards, but that can be easily managed with a well defined role for each which enables people to know what they might be stepping up for.
+What plans are there for closing the event and unpacking?
 And of course, you need to plan.
 Having a project template, a spreadsheet for each event which feeds off the master Festival programme project plan helps and enables you to identify skills and potential cost-savings where hiring in kit might be involved and returns could be maximised by having events which use the same kit being held on the same day (at different times!).

 Being open to problems and solving them creatively, but well, also lends itself to the way you might support new work.
 Just be open.
 An idea could be nebulous for some people, they may struggle to explain it.
 Listen.
 Have more than one meeting.
 Arrange for others to come in to.
 Help the person whose idea it is by creating a simple one-pager and agree with them that this represents their idea fairly.
 If it doesn’t, revisit this till it’s right.
 Then, break down the constituent elements to explain what might be involved and how you can help them achieve their idea.
 New work can never come to light unless there is an open and welcoming embrace of new ideas.
 Simply repeating what happened before ad-infinitum doesn’t enable opportunities for new people and new ideas.
 Yes, it takes time.
 It is time worth spending if you value an ethos of providing opportunity and access to all.